tiadrop/timeline/README.md

     .map(n => `animation-frame-${n}.png`)
     .listen(filename => img.src = filename);

-// each step in the chain is a 'pure', independent emitter that emits
+// each step in a chain is a 'pure', independent emitter that emits a
-// a transformation of its parent's emissions const filenameEmitter = range
+// transformation of its parent's emissions const filenameEmitter = range
     .tween(0, 3)
     .map(Math.floor)